 What to eat for your healthy lifestyle

-- Low-carb—Those on low-carb diets should eat complete proteins that include animal-based proteins such as meat (beef, chicken or pork) and eggs and dairy (yogurt, milk and cottage cheese).
-(Choose the leanest cuts of meat—organic and grass-fed are best.)
+- Low-carb: Animal-based proteins such as meat (beef, chicken or pork) and eggs and dairy (yogurt, milk and cottage cheese) are definitely on the menu.
+Choose the leanest cuts of meat—organic and grass-fed are best.

-- Paleo—Consuming a variety of seeds is at the top of the list for these diet-goers.
+- Paleo: In addition to meat, a variety of seeds should be at the top of your shopping list if you eat a Paleo diet.
 Chia, pumpkin, flax and hemp seeds are excellent sources of protein, antioxidants and other essential vitamins and minerals.

-Protein repairs and builds muscle so it’s important to know what to eat and when to get the best results.
+Protein is crucial for fitness enthusiasts, so it’s important to know what to eat and when to get the best results.